Feeling Overwhelmed? – Effective Ways To Prevent Overloading Yourself

 - Get help.
 If too much, in the way of responsibility, is falling on you, get help.
 Talk to a therapist.
 See if your spouse or partner can pick up a few of the obligations you have taken on.
 Children can be wonderful helpers around the house – they’re able to do laundry, cook simple meals, pack their own lunches for school.
 Lighten your burden by spreading it around.
 You’ll feel better and you will empower others to do more to contribute to a happier household.

-- Be a regular at Fred Astaire Dance Studios.
-Our parties keep you plugged in socially, which helps beat stress, and you engage in an activity that is good for you physically, emotionally and mentally.
+- Become a “regular” at Fred Astaire Dance Studios.
+Our dance lessons, parties, events and activities keep you plugged in socially, which helps beat stress, and you engage in an activity that is good for you physically, emotionally and mentally.
 We’re here to teach ballroom dance, but we’re also here for you and your well-being!